 - 1. All material in Career Convergence and Career Developments is copyrighted.
 The Legal Notice & Disclaimer is placed visibly on the website.
-This policy was added online on 8/27/03 with a statement such as "Please do not reprint without permission." - 2.
+The reprint policy is posted online, including "Please do not reprint without permission." - 2.
 Anyone wanting to reprint an article from either magazine must contact the Editor to request permission.

-- 3. Reprint permission will be granted to all reasonable requests on a case-by-case basis.
+State career development associations do not need to contact the editor when reprinting in state newsletters or websites, but must still use the citation (below).
+This is a benefit of chartered associations with NCDA. - 3.
+Reprint permission will be granted to all reasonable requests on a case-by-case basis.
 The Editor will track permissions. - 4.
+Authors are instructed to refer to their signed Copyright Transfer Form for the details about permitted uses. - 5.
 The following statement will be included with all reprints:

-"This article originally appeared in NCDA's (web magazine, Career Convergence at www.ncda.org) or in Career Developments, add issue date and volume number.)
+"This article originally appeared in NCDA's

+(insert either web magazine, Career Convergence at www.ncda.org or in Career Developments), (add issue date and volume number.)
 Copyright National Career Development Association, (month) 20xx.
 Reprinted with permission."